ShengzhiWu/tooppy/README.md

 1. Generate incidents based on geometry elements (lines, circles, etc.)
 2. New example about `tooppy.get_indices_on_boundary_elements` in README
 3. Animation generating
+4. Calculation of centroid, volume and secondary moment

 ## Reference